 The Geneva Water Fountains, more commonly known as the Jet d’Eau (Jet of Water), is a beautiful feature at the mouth of the River Rhône.
 This lovely landmark can be found at Quai Gustave-Ador in 1207, Geneva.

-The huge fountain shoots water 140 meters into the air, making it a very popular photographic destination.
-The best time to take pictures of this landmark (especially during sunset), are between March and July when there are plenty of light hours.
+The huge fountain shoots water 140 meters into the air, making it a popular photographic destination.
+The best time to take pictures of this landmark (especially during sunset) is between March and July when plenty of light hours exist.

 The Jet d’Eau was not always a popular tourist destination, however.
-In fact, it wasn’t even what you’d consider a “destination!”
+It wasn’t even what you’d consider a “destination!”
 Here’s the story of how Geneva’s iconic fountain came to be.
-The first jet, installed in 1886, was a hydraulic power network’s safety valve that vented great geysers of water 30 meters into the air.
+The first jet, installed in 1886, was a hydraulic power network’s safety valve that vented great water geysers 30 meters into the air.

-Although we totally recommend visiting the Jet d’Eauin person, the jet is so large that it is visable from above as you fly to or from Geneva- plus you won’t risk getting wet!
+Although we recommend visiting the Jet d’Eauin in person, the jet is so large that it is visible from above as you fly to or from Geneva- plus, you won’t risk getting wet!